hand on piano James Music Studio

 Q: When and where do you teach?

-A: Saturday through Tuesday at Holy Cross Anglican Church in Franklin.
-Wednesday through Friday at The Classical Academy of Franklin (formerly Eagles Nest Academy) on Del Rio Pike, the Williamson County Recreation Center off Mack Hatcher, and the Brentwood Indoor Sports Complex off Concord Road.
-See my schedule for openings.
+A: Saturday through Tuesday at Holy Cross Anglican Church on Hwy 96 in Franklin, Wednesday during the school year at The Classical Academy of Franklin on Del Rio Pike, Thursday at the Brentwood Indoor Sports Complex off Concord Road and Friday at the Franklin Recreation Center off Hillsboro Road.
+Call me for openings.

 Q: How often do I have to practice?

-A: There's NOT an app for that!
-Regular practice is the cornerstone of progress.
-Beginners should expect to practice their assigned lesson material 4-5 days a week, 15-20 minutes per session.
-By the time the student reaches Level 1 of the Faber method, he/she should allot 30 minutes a day at least 5 days each week.
-Young kids think playing through a piece once is practicing.
-NO, IT'S NOT!
-Each piece needs to be repeated 3 times or more to catch mistakes, apply expression (dynamics, tempi, etc.), and bring the song to a polished condition that can be proudly presented to the instructor.
-Of course, you can play around as much as you care to.
-Even casual playing will help develop your skills.
+A: Regular practice is the cornerstone of progress.
+Beginners should practice their assigned lesson material 5 days a week, 15 minutes per session.
+By the time the student reaches Level 1 of the Faber method, he/she should allot 30 minutes a day.
+Each piece needs to be repeated several times daily.

 Q: How young should a child begin?

 A: I recommend they have some socialization like preschool or kindergarten before starting lessons.
-The child should have some concept of the student-teacher relationship...that they are there to learn and will be asked to practice during the week.
-Age 4 is the youngest I start children using a fun pre-reading method.
-Helen Exception: I started Helen Liang (at left) when she was just 3 years old.
-She has been successful due to her parents' commitment and involvement.
-For more on this topic, see Education.com
+The child should have some concept of the student-teacher relationship, and that they will be asked to practice during the week.
+Age 4 is the youngest I start children in piano, using a fun pre-reading method.
+If your child is a prodigy, like Helen at age 3 (shown at left), I'll make an exception.

 A: There are no contracts.
-You may stop at any time without penalty if proper notice is given (2 weeks).
-NOTE: If you quit mid-month or without giving notice, there will be no refund of tuition paid for that month.
-So it makes sense to finish out the month.
+You may stop at any time, but proper notice (2 weeks) is requested so I may fill your spot.
+If you quit mid-month, there will be no refund of tuition paid for the month, so it makes sense to finish out the remainder of the month.

-Maddie A: Firstly, parents are more than welcome to sit in during lessons, just like Maddie shown here with her mom...busy texting!
-Secondly, as a parent of two kids, I am very conscientious about protecting your child's well-being and maintaining appropriate space.
+A: Firstly, parents are more than welcome to sit in during lessons, just like Maddie shown here with her mom.
+Secondly, as a parent of two kids, I am very conscientious about protecting your child's well-being and maintaining appropriate space...although I won't say no to a hug!
 Thirdly, my background checks are on file with the TBI (Tennessee Bureau of Investigation), performed while in substitute teacher training for the Franklin Special School District, and the Williamson County Sheriff's Department, performed as a pre-requisite for employment with Parks & Recreation.

-Q: Do you participate in Piano Teachers Guild?
+Q: Do you participate in Piano Teachers Guild "auditions"?

 Q: Can I learn to play by ear?